-You do not have to continue to be victimized by your thoughts, even if you were once truly a victim to words or a circumstance.
+You do not have to continue to be victimized by your thoughts, even if you were once truly a victim of words or a circumstance.
 There’s power in your vulnerability that those false beliefs don’t want you to tap into.

 I want to pause here and note that there are safe and unsafe places to share, depending on what you’re going through and depending on your sensitivity.
 Not everyone is positioned to respond to your vulnerability in a loving way.
 Find someone you trust who loves you and champions you before sharing.

 You might realize as you decide to open up, that some of the things you’ve believed are not at all how other people experience you.